atom/atom/CONTRIBUTING.md

     specs
   * Avoid placing files in `vendor`.
 3rd-party packages should be added as a `package.json` dependency.
-  * Commit messages are in the present tense
   * Files end with a newline.
   * Requires should be in the following order:
     * Built in Node Modules (such as `path`)